hashicorp/nomad-driver-podman/README.md

 See `examples/jobs/nats_pod.nomad`

 A slightly different setup is demonstrated in this job.
-It reassembles more closesly the idea of a *pod* by starting a pause task, named *pod* via a prestart/sidecar [hook](https://www.nomadproject.io/docs/job-specification/lifecycle).
+It reassembles more closely the idea of a *pod* by starting a pause task, named *pod* via a prestart/sidecar [hook](https://www.nomadproject.io/docs/job-specification/lifecycle).

 Next, the main workload, *server* is started and joins the network namespace by using the `network_mode = "task:pod"` stanza.